 Almost half of people who have a nonmelanoma skin cancer will develop another one within 5 years.1 Your doctor may schedule you for exams as often as every 3 to 6 months for the first 2 years and yearly after that, especially for squamous cell carcinoma.

 Surgery is usually very effective for both basal and squamous cell carcinoma.
-But in rare cases, the cancer can spread to other parts of your body.
-This is more likely with squamous cell cancer than with basal cell.
+But sometimes the cancer can come back (recur).
+Or in rare cases, it may spread (metastasize).
+Metastasis is more likely with squamous cell carcinoma than with basal cell.

 Most nonmelanoma skin cancer can be prevented by protecting your skin from the sun and ultraviolet (UV) radiation.